-After you have selected your fine gourmet coffee beans and have learned how to grind your beans, on to the next important phase of brewing.
+After you have selected your fine specialty coffee beans and have learned how to grind your beans, on to the next important phase of brewing.
 The basic principal that is common to all types of brewing methods is to soak ground coffee in hot water to extract the flavor and aroma.
 Since the drip coffee method is the most popular method, this article will focus on brewing the best cup from your drip coffee maker.

 2. Store your coffee beans in an airtight container.